AriesLR/Aetherium/README.md

 [Buy Me a Coffee](https://www.buymeacoffee.com/arieslr)

 ## Notes
+  > [!IMPORTANT]
+> Aetherium does require to be run as administrator.
+This is due to the use of Windows Volume Shadow Copy Service (via AlphaVSS).
+I know it seems sketchy, but it's something VSS requires apparently.
+A good test you can do yourself before even downloading Aetherium is go to your command prompt and run `vssadmin list writers` and notice it won't work and tells you to run with elevated permissions.
+Now do the same thing running command prompt as admin and notice it works.
+While it's not the best proof, it's better than "Trust me bro."
+#

+ > [!NOTE]
+> No manual installation is required for any prerequisites.
+If they're missing, Aetherium will prompt you to download them.
+Based on my testing, both components will likely be necessary for Windows Server systems.
+For regular Windows systems, [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/consumer/?form=MA13LH) should already be installed, but you may receive a prompt to install [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.201-windows-x64-installer).
+#

-###### Firstly, this is my first windows application ever.
+###### This is my first windows application ever.
 I have web development experience as well as various other programming experience, but this has been a learning journey for me.

-###### ~~This was created as a .NET Maui Blazor Hyrbid App.
-While .NET Maui seems to be a pretty capable framework, it has some limits.~~

-###### ~~My main example being an issue I encountered trying to use the windows file picker for the config setup.
-While I could get it to work partially, I found that it's likely impossible to get the full file path since .NET Maui Blazor Hybrids are technically web apps and for security reasons a browser can't get that kind of detailed information about a users file structure.~~

-###### ~~While that's unfortunate and a slight inconvenience to the end-user I don't want to let something so small hold me back.
-I will continue to update and make this app as versatile as I can.~~

-###### Using C# I was able to get the file picker working.

 ###### Fun Fact: Aetherium's original name was Palhub.
 When I originally started this project it was really just me learning and trying to create a server launcher for Palworld to replace the batch script I wrote.